Info – This content does not apply to U.S users

 Investing in CopyPortfolios

 eToro launched their CopyPortfolios product in 2016.
-These funds group together a number of investments and allow you to invest in them in one investment.
-The funds are automatically rebalanced every month and managed for free by eToro.
+These portfolios group together a number of investments and allow you to invest in them in one investment.
+The portfolios are automatically rebalanced every month and managed for free by eToro.
 But the minimum investment amount is $5k.
 So this is more of a serious long term investment for those with larger amounts of capital.
 You can invest in CopyPortfolios through the web trader and you can buy into and sell out of your position at anytime.

 There are three different types of CopyPortfolios you can invest in on eToro and I'll take you through them below: